Azure-Samples/redis-cache-cli-export-to-storage/README.md

      st=2017-01-09T06%3A22%3A00Z&se=2017-01-20T06%3A22%3A00Z&sp=rwdl&sv=2015-04-05&sr=c&sig=GUuS3DZzZufB4y8OJR8%2FIrcSxbIZle10gEMqrhNMNsA%3D
 ```

-### 2. long parameter should cupping by double quotation marks.
+### 2. Long parameter should cupping by double quotation marks.

 ## Reference
 Below are some useful links, you will need them before your real action.